kilowatt-/thegoodcookbook/REPORT.md

  - Implemented pagination of recipe cards.
  - Abstracted Redux reducer for basic inputs
  - Implemeted various improvements to search functionality, including making ingredients search insensitive
+ - **Initiative/Added Contribution**: Showed mastery of using MongoDB for aggregations in ingredient search

  ### Challenges faced by group